Skip to main content

 • “The three main campaigns, featuring around thirty missions in total, each tell a self-contained story filled with period-specific challenges and unit diversity.”

-• “The game story takes place in America during the early colonial period, leading up to the fight for independence, split into three campaign arcs, similar to Age of Empires 3.”
+• “The game story takes place in America with early colonials until the fight for independence, split into 3 campaign arcs, similar to Age of Empires 3.”

-• “Another thing I find offensive is how poor the writing is: characters are simplistic to the point of absurdity, and their decisions are informed by the plot rather than any character traits they might have.”
+• “Another thing I find offensive is how poor the writing is; characters are simplistic to the point of absurdity, and their decisions are driven more by plot convenience than by any believable character traits.”

-• “While the campaign structure is engaging, some missions follow repetitive objectives, such as defending a location for a set time or destroying enemy bases in sequence.”
+• “While the campaign structure is engaging, some missions follow repetitive objectives, such as defending a location for a set time or sequentially destroying enemy bases.”

 • graphics